Control lights via drums

-I just got someone asking me about this topic, how to control DMXis via Ableton Live with your drums, which reminded me that there are actually still a few connections to make.
-To be honest this topic wasn’t that present to me, not because I don’t use this MIDI to DMX connection, I am actually doing this @ every gig with my main band EGO VS EMO, not because I m not excited about lightning and creating great performance effects with DMX lights, I actually developed a few Ableton Live and Max4Live devices only for this purpose – so why is this not so present to me?
+I just got someone asking me about this topic, how to control DMX lights via Ableton Live with your drums.
+That reminded me that there are actually still a few connections to make.
+To be honest this topic wasn’t that present to me.
+This is not because I don’t use this MIDI to DMX connection and not because I m not excited about lightning and creating great performance effects with DMX lights, I actually developed a few Ableton Live and Max4Live devices only for this purpose.
+So why is this not so present to me?

-I think the reason is: for me it’s so logical and easy how this works and how to set it up and so easy to set up the ideas I get for using Ableton Live (+MIDI drumming) and controlling DMX lightning soft- and hardware.
-This actually sounds a bit snooty but that is not my intention, I just want to let you know controlling DMX via drumming is actually not a big step if you understood a few basic concepts of MIDI, so I thought I should write a little post about this, with a few links and examples.
+I think the reason is: for me it’s so logical and easy how this works.
+It is easy how to set it up and easy to realise ideas for using Ableton Live (+MIDI drumming) and controlling DMX lights.
+This actually sounds a bit snooty but that is not my intention.
+I just want to let you know that controlling DMX via drumming is actually not a big step.
+You need to understood a few basic concepts of MIDI.

-First of all – this is basic lightning stuff, I am talking RGB LED lights here and I am mostly using a software called DMXis, which is a hard and software solution, which even can run as a VST or AU inside of Ableton Live, meaning all the colour faders could be even controlled directly in Ableton Live.
+First of all – this is basic lightning stuff, I am talking RGB LED lights here and I am mostly using a software called DMXis.
+DMXis is a bundled hard and software solution.
+It can run as a VST plugin via Ableton Live.
+That means all the colour faders could be even controlled directly in Ableton Live.

-(I am using DMXis always in stand alone mode – because if it would crash in VST/AU mode – Ableton Live would crash as well.
-I am using IAC drivers, so internal virtual Midi ports to send the Midi from Ableton Live to DMXis – but if you are starting out with this whole topic, it would make sense to start in VST/AU mode to understand, what is happening here)
+I am using DMXis always in stand alone mode.
+If it DMXis crashes in VST/AU mode Ableton Live will crash as well.
+I am using IAC drivers which are virtual Midi ports.
+This way I send Midi from Ableton Live to DMXis.
+If you are starting out, it could make sense to start in VST/AU mode.

-So if you have your Roland or Yamaha e drum, SPD-SX or whatever you are drumming on connected to your computer, you are able to send Midi notes with a certain pitch and velocity to Ableton Live.
-The note and the velocity range here is 0-127.
-A midi note consist of two values, one is the pitch and one is the velocity and there is a standard for the different drum sounds called General Midi (GM) – meaning playing a kick drum on a Roland would send the note C1 to Ableton Live and Ableton Live has a kick sound if you are using a Drumrack preset from the library.
-This C1 will be send as a number, which will be number 36 (C#1=37, D1=38 and so on – you can check the numbers here and in a Drumrack you can see the names next to the notes as well.
+If you have your electonic drums connected to your computer, you are sending Midi notes.
+The note and the velocity range here is 0 to 127.
+A midi note consist of two values.
+One is the pitch and one is the velocity.
+There is a standard for the different drum sounds called General Midi (GM).
+For example playing a kick drum on a Roland would send the note pitch C1 to Ableton Live.
+Ableton Live will trigger a kick sound if you are using a Drumrack preset from the library.
+This C1 will be send as a number which will be number 36.
+(C#1=37, D1=38 and so on).
+You can check the numbers here.
+In a Drum Rack you can see the names next to the notes as well.

 What is a Midi Note?

-A hit on your e drum would send 2 events, one when the note starts and one when the note ends – for us as drummers this is not a big difference if we only play short drum samples but imagine a piano player, of course Ableton Live needs to get a signal when a note is over to stop playing this piano note sample.
-This means when you are hitting your kick drum 2 events with 2 signals get send.
-Lets say you are hitting your kick pad as loud as it goes, so the highest value will be send out, which would be “127” – so here is the data the Ableton Live would get at this point:
+A hit on your e drum would send 2 events.
+One when the note starts and one when the note ends.
+For us drummers this is not a big difference if we trigger short drum samples.
+Lets imagine to play a piano sound.
+Of course Ableton Live needs to get a signal when a note is over.
+This will stop playing a piano sample.
+This means when you are hitting your kick drum 2 events with 2 signals are generated.
+Lets say you are hitting your kick pad as loud as it goes, so the highest value will be send out, which would be “127”.
+Here is the data the Ableton Live would receive: